 - You may notice improvements in your flexibility less quickly by doing yoga than Pilates.

 Pilates is another low-impact fitness strategy.
 It is very similar to yoga in that you also strike a physical pose.
 However, in yoga, you would hold that position and focus on breathing before moving positions.
 In Pilates, you challenge your core and range of motion by moving your arms or legs from your position.

 Pilates began with a man named Joseph Pilates.
 Born in 1883, Joseph Pilates sought to improve his health by studying fitness techniques that involved both the mind and body.
-Following World War I, Pilates brought his own style of exercise to New York City to teach to dancers, actors, and athletes.
+Following World War I, Pilates brought his own style of exercise to New York City to teach dancers, actors, and athletes.
 Today, Pilates is rapidly growing in popularity.

-Like yoga, Pilates is a great way to increase your strength and flexibility.
+Like yoga, Pilates is a great way to increase strength and flexibility.
 However, it achieves this goal in a different way.
 Here are the pros and cons of using Pilates to increase your flexibility.

 Pros of Pilates for Flexibility

 - Pilates increases your core strength, which can improve your stability.

 - Pilates is thought to ease some back and neck pain and can be used for physical rehabilitation.